Skip to main content

 The location of the font directories depends on the operating system.

-Font directories are traversed recursively in the order specified.
-If two fonts with the same name are found, the latter takes precedence, i.e. user fonts always take precedence over system fonts.
+The SDK traverses font directories recursively in the order specified.
+If two fonts with the same name are found, the latter takes precedence.
+As a result, user fonts always take precedence over system fonts.

-When a font is installed, it is installed by default only for a particular user.
-It is important to either install fonts for all users or make sure the Pdf Tools SDK is run under that user and the user profile is loaded.
+By default, Windows installs fonts only for a particular user.
+Either install fonts for all users or make sure you run the Pdftools SDK under that user and load the user profile.

 The font directories for Windows are: